waqaarkhan92/Oblicore/BUILD_ORDER_AND_IMPLEMENTATION_PROMPTS.md

 **If checkpoint fails:** Review errors, fix issues, re-run validation.
 Do NOT proceed to Phase 2 until all checks pass.

+## Phase 1 Error Recovery

+**If something breaks mid-phase:**

+1. **Identify What's Broken:**
+   - Check Supabase Dashboard → Database → Logs
+   - Review error messages in SQL Editor
+   - Check migration status (if using migrations)
+   - Verify which tables/policies were created

+2. **Partial Completion Recovery:**
+   - If tables created but RLS policies failed:
+     - Keep tables, fix and re-run RLS policies
+   - If RLS policies created but functions failed:
+     - Keep policies, fix and re-run functions
+   - If seed data failed:
+     - Keep schema, re-run seed scripts

+3. **Continue vs. Restart Decision:**
+   - **Continue if:** Only last step failed, can fix and retry
+   - **Restart if:** Core tables broken, foreign key errors, or data corruption
+   - **Partial restart if:** Only specific section broken (e.g., just RLS policies)

+4. **Fix and Continue:**
+   - Fix the broken step
+   - Re-run validation queries
+   - Verify checkpoint passes
+   - Continue to next step

+5. **When to Restart Phase:**
+   - If database schema is corrupted
+   - If foreign key constraints broken
+   - If RLS policies are inconsistent
+   - If you're unsure what state database is in

+6. **Recovery Checklist:**
+   - [ ] Identify what broke
+   - [ ] Assess if can continue or must restart
+   - [ ] If continue: Fix issue, re-verify, proceed
+   - [ ] If restart: Use rollback steps, start Phase 1.1 again

 ## Phase 1 Rollback Steps

 **If Phase 1 breaks or needs to be reset:**